NOTICE OF HEALTH CARE PRIVACY PRACTICES

 Protected health information (“PHI”) is information about you, including demographic, financial, and health information, that may identify you and relates to your past, present or future physical or mental health or condition and related health care services.

 The Privacy Rule, a Federal law, gives you rights over your PHI and sets rules and limits as to who can look at and/or receive your PHI.
 The Privacy Rule applies to all forms of individuals’ PHI, whether electronic, written or oral.
 The Security Rule is a federal law that requires security for PHI in electronic form.
 This Notice of Privacy Practices describes how we may use or disclose your PHI to carry out treatment, payment or health care operations, as well as other purposes permitted or required by law.

-Parker Health Group (“our Facility”) is required by law to provide you with this Notice of Privacy Practices and we are required to abide by its terms.
+The facility or service operated by any of the affiliates of Parker Health Group, Inc. which provides services to you ("Parker" or "our Facility") is required by law to provide you with this Notice of Privacy Practices and we are required to abide by its terms.

 UNDERSTANDING YOUR HEALTH RECORD AND INFORMATION

 Each time you are admitted to our Facility, a record of your stay is made containing health and financial information.
 Typically, this record contains information about your condition, the treatment we provide and payment for the treatment.
 We may use and/or disclose this information: